What Is A Co-Borrower, And How Are They Different From A Co-Signer?

 - Both borrowers share the benefits and responsibility for the loan and the assets tied to it.

 - One borrower can become fully responsible for the loan if the other defaults or misses their payments.

-- Both borrowers stand to lose their collateral or assets, and take hits on their credit scores in the event of a default.
+- Both borrowers stand to lose their collateral or assets and take a hit on their credit score in the event of a default.

 - Co-borrowing can put strain on a relationship if one of the parties fails to make their payments.

-Rocket Loans does not currently offer co-borrowing or co-signing on personal loans, however, you can still see what you may be able to qualify for on your own.
-Get prequalified today with Rocket Loans® to see your personal loan options.
+Rocket Loans doesn’t currently offer co-borrowing or co-signing on unsecured personal loans, but you can still see what you may be able to qualify for as the sole borrower.
+Start the loan application process today with Rocket Loans for access to your personal loan options.